-A fully qualified PAT testing engineer will attend site to carry out your portable appliance testing in accordance with the IET Code of Practice for In-service Inspection and Testing of Electrical Equipment.
-Each engineer is qualified to city & guilds 2377 certification and has had enhanced DBS vetting.
+When you call or email Southern Pat Testing, one of our sales team will get right back to you with a quote for your needs.
+A fully qualified PAT testing engineer will attend the site to carry out your portable appliance testing in accordance with the IET Code of Practice for In-service Inspection and Testing of Electrical Equipment.
+Each engineer has a city & guilds 2377 certification and has had enhanced DBS vetting.

 The current law requires that all employers maintain portable appliances and ensure their safety.
 This is done through testing of the appliances to safeguard against damage and to make certain that these items perform properly.